noenomblot/ADA_P3-jekyll/index.md

   </figcaption>
 </figure>

-Connections form quickly when the world demands attention, intensify as conversations converge, and then either fade away or settle into more permanent pathways — depending on the nature of the event that sparked them.
+Connections form quickly when the world demands attention, intensify as conversations converge, and then either fade away or settle into more permanent pathways, depending on the nature of the event that sparked them.

 ---